Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Statistical Background

-\item The quantity of interest is calculated based on the resulting bootstrap sample.
-Here, this is some quantile with a given level $\level$ that is estimated with the sample quantile estimator as already given in \eqref{eq:quantiles-order-statistics}. \end{enumerate} Repeating these three steps, there can be generated the bootstrap distribution of the quantity of interest.
-The final \ac{ci} is derived be extracting the corresponding percentiles/quantile from the bootstrap distribution according to the intended confidence level.
-E.g.\ the interval [2.5\% quantile, 97.5\% quantile] represents a 95\% confidence level interval.
-The point estimator used here, is the sample quantile $\hat{Q}$ from \eqref{eq:quantiles-order-statistics}.
+with $n' \eqdef n+1$ and $\hat{Q}_L$ the linear interpolation quantile estimator from \eqref{eq:linear-interpolation-quantile-estimator}. \item Compute the quantity of interest (here, a quantile at level $\level$) from this bootstrap sample. \end{enumerate} Repeating these steps generates the bootstrap distribution of the quantity of interest.
+The \ac{ci} is derived by selecting the corresponding percentiles from this distribution (e.g., the 2.5\% and 97.5\% percentiles for a 95\% \ac{ci}).
+The point estimate remains the sample quantile $\hat{Q}$ from \eqref{eq:quantiles-order-statistics}.

-The transformation done in the second step is a nonparametric version of the probability integral transform used for constructing nonparametric \acsp{ci} for quantiles as presented in Section~\ref{sec:non-parametric-asymptotic}.
-Thus, the only distributional property required for the semiparametric bootstrap is the uniform distribution of quantiles, which is a provable result based on the probability integral transform.
+The only distributional property required for the semiparametric bootstrap is the uniform distribution of quantiles, which is a provable result based on the probability integral transform.
 This is in contrast to the generalized bootstrap method, as discussed in \cite{wang2010comparisonBTgeneralizedBTQuantileEst}, whereby the use of a generalized Laplace distribution is an assumption only.